Welcome to Class 3!

 Summer term - What's on the Inside?
 (My Amazing Body!)

-The children have been enjoying lots of exciting learning opportunities, which we will share with you via Class Dojo or this page.
+The children are enjoying lots of exciting learning opportunities, which we will share with you via Class Dojo or this page.
 Please see Class Dojo for up to date class and individual stories and photographs about our learning.
 Our Class Guide and Key Aspects planning information can be found below.

 finding out all about the amazing engineering behind the pyramids and the importance of the River Nile, as well as exploring hieroglyphs and making Ancient Egyptian death masks.
 We had a great visit to the Bristol Museum, where we explored the Ancient Egyptian gallery and participated in a workshop handling different artefacts.
 We also had a fantastic enrichment day to end our theme and all dressed up as Ancient Egyptians.
 It was great fun competing in teams for the best wrapped mummy and tasting food that the Ancient Egyptians would have eaten.

-English: newspaper reports Hot seating characters
+English: newspaper reports Paired reading

 Investigating rocks and soils in Science...